-Whatever else it is, biblical studies is about the Bible.
+Whatever else it does, biblical studies starts with the Bible.

 This work is good and important.
-Nothing can substitute for giving detailed, careful attention to a particular book, a given passage, or even a single verse.
+Nothing can substitute for this kind of detailed, careful attention to a particular book, a given passage, or even a single verse.

-To counteract this, I’d like to suggest five reasons emerging biblical scholars should cultivate a regular habit of Bible reading.
+To counteract this tendency toward unfamiliarity, it’s helpful to cultivate a regular habit of Bible reading.

-The first two apply whatever language you’re reading in.
-The last three focus specifically on benefits from reading in the original languages.
+There are at least six reasons for this.
+The first three apply whatever language you’re reading in.
+The last three are special benefits if you’re reading Scripture in its primary languages.

 1. To remind yourself that your Bible is Scripture.

-But whatever its specific content, to speak of a “Bible” as such inevitably requires reckoning with the fact that this text has been deeply embedded in the faith and practice of the communities that have cherished it.
+But whatever its specific content, speaking of a “Bible” as such inevitably requires reckoning with the fact that this text has been deeply embedded in the faith and practice of the communities that have cherished it.

-And for those of us who come to the text from one of these communities, reading the text can help remind us to cherish it—whatever else we do with it analytically or critically.
+In addition, if you come to the biblical text from one of its communities, reading the text for its own sake can help remind you to cherish it—whatever else you also then do with it, either analytically or critically.

 2. To see things you won’t by reading only isolated passages.